 One of the leading causes of unsuccessful hip replacement surgery is physician error.
 You may have received an improper initial physical exam or diagnosis.
 The fast-growing hip replacement industry can attract inadequately trained surgeons willing to take a risk with untested procedures.
 And surgical errors can occur at the hands of the most dedicated and experienced physicians.

 Medical malpractice claims are complicated and vary from state to state.
 In Michigan, statute of limitation laws require claimants to file within two years of a problematic surgery or within six months of discovering adverse symptoms.
-It is essential to consult with a personal injury attorney with hip replacement case experience to help you manage the laws’ intricacies.
+It is essential to consult with a Hip Replacement Lawyers in Dearborn with hip replacement case experience to help you manage the laws’ intricacies.

 Many are surprised to find the Food and Drug Administration doesn’t always require testing of medical device implants.
 Lax regulations have led to many recalls.